 History Room Hours: Saturdays 10am to noon

 Visitors who wish to visit the History Room on a different day or time must make an appointment.
 Please contact the library at 518.828.1792 ext.
 103 for more information or to schedule an appointment.

 Most of the books in our History Room are searchable through the Mid-Hudson Library System Online Catalog.
 Click here to see a list of what is available.

-The Vertical file cabinets in the library’s History Room contain copies of newspaper clippings, some original documents, photographs, local history booklets, pamphlets and other paper documents pertaining to the history of Hudson and the surrounding areas.
-Click here to see a PDF of the inventory list for the vertical file.
+The collections in the library’s History Room contains newspaper clippings, original documents, photographs, local history booklets, pamphlets, and local oral histories all pertaining to the history of Hudson and the surrounding areas.

 Hudson River Valley Heritage (HRVH) provides access to historical materials from digital collections contributed by colleges, libraries, archives, historical societies, museums and cultural organizations from the various counties in New York State.
 You can find images of postcards from our collection as well as Hudson-Fulton Tricentennial materials.
 Link here to see our collection.